 - Bills for counseling sessions

 - Payment invoices

-- Time sheets and work schedules
+- Timesheets and work schedules

-- Vehicle repair or replacement estimates
+- Vehicle damage and replacement quotes

 - Diminished value estimates